MIDRC/MIDRC_Diversity_Calculator/README.md

 ### Layout and Loading of CSV/TSV Files

 The application supports loading CSV/TSV files in addition to Excel files.
 For CSV files, the layout is determined by a comma\-separated format, and for TSV files the information is separated via tabs.
 The file options dialog dynamically adjusts based on the file type selected.

-Key features include:
+- ***Multi-Dimensional Distances:*** The usage of multi-dimensional distances (FAMD, Aggregate) requires the full data in CSV or TSV format rather than just cumulative sums.

-- **File‑specific Persistence:** The settings for each file (such as plugin, description, and column configurations) are stored via QSettings.
+- **File‑specific Persistence:** The settings for each file (such as plugin, description, and column configurations) are stored.
 - **Default Fallback:** If no file\-specific settings are found, the dialog will load the last used settings.
-- **Column Selection:** The dialog allows selecting columns and numeric columns through a pre\-configured interface, with options to pre\-select items based on the content of the associated text edits.
+- **Column Selection:** The dialog allows selecting which columns will be used in the display, and all columns selected are used for the multi-dimensional distances.
+- **Numeric Column Selection:** You may set which columns are numerical instead of categorical, as well as setting how to bin the data for categorical distances.
+The GUI provides options for a range of values for the bins, and you may adjust the binning by editing the yaml content provided after creating the default bins.

-The TSV files used and their associated plugin can be downloaded directly from [data\.midrc\.org](https://data.midrc.org) or via the gen3 interface to MIDRC.
+The application can load TSV files downloaded directly from [data\.midrc\.org](https://data.midrc.org) or via the gen3 interface to MIDRC using the plugin included in the plugins directory.

 ### GUI Manipulation
 The plots and figures should be movable, adjustable, re-sizable, or hidden.